 Before we dive into the list of variables you can test whilst carrying out A/B testing I have something worth mentioning.

 If you test emojis at the same time you test using humour, how will you know which variable contributed to the increase in engagement?
 Keep it simple so that your results are clear.

 What Variables for Push Notifications Can You A/B Test?

-Show your users that you pay attention and that you care about their individual needs by providing them with messaging based on their previous in-app activity or personalized information such as location (see Uber's example below).
-Test a personalized push notification against an unpersonalized one; I guarantee the personalized push message will come out on top and help you increase app engagement.
-Even basic push notification personalization has been reported to increase open rates by nearly 10%.
+Show your users that you pay attention and that you care about their individual needs by providing them with messaging based on their previous in-app activity or personalised information such as location (see Uber's example below).
+Test a personalised push notification against an unpersonalised one; I guarantee the personalised push message will come out on top and help you increase app engagement.
+Even basic push notification personalisation has been reported to increase open rates by nearly 10%.

 Say the same thing… but a little different.
 Test whether or not your users’ respond better to short sentences or long sentences, humour or no humour, capitals or no capitals… You'd be surprised at how the smallest edit can cause the biggest change in results.